 Practical Training with Larger Data

 Our implementation works for small vocabularies, but real applications require optimization.
-Here's how production GloVe differs:
+Production GloVe training differs in several key ways:

-Typical dimensions range from 50-300.
-Larger dimensions capture more nuance but require more data and compute:
+- Vector dimension: Typical dimensions range from 50-300.
+Larger dimensions capture more nuance but require more data and compute.

 The choice of embedding dimension involves a bias-variance tradeoff.
 Lower dimensions force the model to compress information, which can provide regularization but may miss subtle distinctions.
 Higher dimensions allow more expressive representations but require more training data to avoid overfitting and more memory for storage and computation.